Featurevisor

 If our feature was named foo (existing as features/foo.yml file), we can import it as follows:

-import { FooFeature } from "@yourorg/features";
+import { FooFeature } from '@yourorg/features'

 The imported feature will have several methods available depending how it's defined.

-Method for checking if the feature is enabled or not is always available:
+The method for checking if the feature is enabled or not is always available:

 If variables are also defined in the feature, they would be available as: